Health Fee FAQ

 Does the University-provided student health insurance cover dental or vision care?

-No, your policy does not cover any dental treatment unless injury related.
+Students 19 and older do not have any dental coverage unless injury related.
 Vision treatment is also not a covered benefit.
 The policy only covers injury and infection to the eyes.